Erb’s Palsy Attorneys in Michigan

 - Gestational diabetes

 - Maternal weight gain greater than 35 pounds

 - Number of prior pregnancies carried to a viable gestational age

 The treatment of Erb’s Palsy depends on the severity of the nerve injury.
 Many times, minor injuries resolve spontaneously.
 Physical therapy can help resolve mild nerve damage.
 Therapy is directed not only at resolving the nerve injury, but also increasing range of motion and muscle strength while the nerve heals.
 Gentle massage can help.
 The physical therapist will teach you how to properly massage your baby and move his or her arm.

 If the nerve has not healed within about 3 – 6 months, your doctor might recommend surgery.
 There are several surgeries.
 One is called nerve grafting.
 A section of healthy nerve is transferred to the injured area to prompt regrowth.
 Another type of surgery is called nerve decompression.
 That is a minimally invasive procedure where a tool is used to decompress the nerves.

 Other times, the child could have functional loss and muscular limitations.
 The affected arm may grow slower than the unaffected arm, resulting in size differences.
-Care must be taken to help children permanently affected by Erb’s palsy develop self-esteem and teaching them to compensate for any limitations.
+Care must be taken to help children permanently affected by Erb’s Palsy develop self-esteem and teach them to compensate for any limitations.